HL7/fhir-shorthand/input/pagecontent/reference.md

 {CodeSystem name|id|url}|{version string}#{code} <i>"{display string}"</i></code></pre>

-As [indicated by italics](#about-this-guide), the `"{display string}"` is optional.
-The `CodeSystem` represents the controlled terminology that the code is taken from.
-The bar syntax for the version of the code system is the same approach used in the `canonical` data type in FHIR.
-An alternative to the bar syntax is to set the `version` element of Coding directly (see examples).
+As [indicated by italics](#about-this-guide), the `"{display string}"` is optional. `CodeSystem` represents the controlled terminology that the code is taken from.
+The bar syntax for the version of the code system is the same approach used in the canonical data type in FHIR.
+An alternative to the bar syntax is to set the version element of Coding directly (see examples).
 To set the less-common properties of a Coding, [assignment rules](#assignment-rules) can be used.

 **Examples:**